Tools for Critical Thinking: Minor Home Modifications and Adaptive Aids

 Please ensure you are using the web-browser Chrome and disable any pop-up blocking software.
 Click here for information on how to enable pop-ups.

-This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about the value of the PCP.
+This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about tools for critical thinking.

 At the end of this educational activity, participants should be able to: